moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

 Interaction between game characters can be seen as actions being executed to each other.
 Every action involves two people: the one who executes and the undergone one, people I am respectively calling actor and actee - of course *actee* is a made-up word, it was inspired in a [funny line of Chandler's][chandlerVideo]{:target="_blank"} in a Friends episode where he said "*... and the messers become the messees!*" - who are instances of *GameChar*.

 Having an actor and an actee, an action behavior can be expressed through *GameChar* (or even through *GamePlayer* or *GameComputer*) methods.
-I could drain health points (HP) from a character, for example, by simply implementing a total of HP in characters; then public methods could remove some HP from actee and increment it in actor's, and so on.Currently, as stated in [GUI section](#gui), the implemented actions are to follow, to stun, to slow and to kill.
+I could drain health points (HP) from a character, for example, by simply implementing a total of HP in characters; then public methods could remove some HP from actee and increment it in actor's, and so on.
+Currently, as stated in [GUI section](#gui), the implemented actions are to follow, to stun, to slow and to kill.

 Given two characters on a map and [*melee*][meleeWiki]{:target="_blank"} actions, actor follows actee until they are close enough, and then the action itself is executed.
 Closeness here is defined by euclidean and manhattan distances (\\( d_{euclidean}(\cdot , \cdot ) \\) and \\( d_{manhattan}(\cdot , \cdot ) \\)) - see their usage at [Game loop](#game-loop) section.